Unidata/metpy-analysis/README.md

 </div>

 ## ![](logos/metpy-32x32.png "MetPy Logo") Let's talk MetPy!
-Here you will find a collection of notebooks we will be demonstrating and working through together for this year's Student Conference Python Workshop.
-The focus will be on some of [Unidata's Python tools](https://www.unidata.ucar.edu/projects/index.html#python), including [MetPy](https://unidata.github.io/MetPy/latest/) and [Siphon](https://unidata.github.io/siphon/latest/), and the workshop is primarily designed to introduce beginners to the capability and convenience Python can provide for your work in meteorology.
+Here you will find a collection of notebooks we will be demonstrating and working through together for this Spring AMS Short Course on MetPy for Quantitative Analysis of Meteorological Data.
+The focus will be on some of [Unidata's Python tools](https://www.unidata.ucar.edu/projects/index.html#python), including [MetPy](https://unidata.github.io/MetPy/latest/) and [Siphon](https://unidata.github.io/siphon/latest/), and the workshop is primarily designed to show existing geoscientific Python users the capability and convenience MetPy can provide for working with data in meteorology.

-## :arrow_right_hook: Pre-workshop materials
-On Sunday, we will be working from `workshop.ipynb` live and synchronously. **Before the workshop**, go to the asynchronous [**pre-workshop**](https://elearning.unidata.ucar.edu/ams2022) from Unidata eLearning.
-As a minimum requirement, this will make sure your environment is ready for Sunday's activities.
-We also offer optional additional practice covering the core packages and concepts necessary to complete this workshop.
-The pre-workshop can help you decide if this practice is necessary for you.

 ## :keyboard: Getting set up
+Start at the [Unidata eLearning hub site](https://elearning.unidata.ucar.edu/metpy/prep/#/) for preparing for this workshop.
 For this workshop, we have two separate ways you can participate, work ahead, and follow along.
 If you've registered to attend, you will be given access to Unidata's Science Gateway to do your work on NSF's Jetstream Cloud.
 If you prefer or require doing the work on your own computer, you are welcome to do so as well!